 In 2018, Petrobras’ production accounted for more than 90 percent of crude oil output in Brazil.
 The company’s production has been reignited since 2014 with the development of exploration of the pre-salt layer.
 Pre-salt is a series of geological formations established by the separation of what are currently the American and African continents, and its fuel reserves are normally located in deep-sea areas, under thick layers of salt.

-In 2014, Petrobras was involved with what was considered one of the largest scandals in Brazil’s history.
-Under an investigation named “Operation Car Wash”, prominent politicians and businessmen were charged in regards to corruption and money laundering.
-Charges were made to Petrobras’ executives in their involvement in bribes and illegal donations to political parties.
-Since the scandal, PricewaterhouseCoopers, the company’s auditing company, declined to certify the company’s accounts and the company’s assets have declined significantly.
+In 2014, Petrobras was involved in what was considered one of the largest scandals in Brazil’s recent history.
+Under an investigation named “Operation Car Wash”, prominent politicians and businessmen were charged with corruption and money laundering.
+Charges were filed against Petrobras’ executives for their involvement in bribes and illegal donations to political parties.
 The corruption was estimated to have cost the company 7.2 billion U.S. dollars.
 These circumstances, combined with the drop in oil prices that same year and the beginning of an economic crisis in Brazil, led the corporation’s revenue and profits to plummet between 2014 and 2015.
 Since then, Petrobras has been on an overall recovering trend.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date